How Seniors Can Be Affected By Lung Cancer

 Early Stage Tumors

-Those with early-stage lung cancer have the greatest chance of curing the disease with a low risk of reoccurrence.
+Those with early-stage lung cancer have the greatest chance of curing the disease with a low risk of recurrence.
 Research shows that lung cancer survival rates for older patients versus younger ones are comparable.

 There are four primary surgery options for early-stage senior patients.